 Bahá’u’lláh was falsely accused, arrested and imprisoned.

 They stripped Bahá’u’lláh of His headgear.
-Barefoot and bareheaded, and in chains, Bahá’u’lláh was marched the full distance from Shímírán to μihrán under the blazing sun.
+Barefoot and bareheaded, and in chains, Bahá’u’lláh was marched the full distance from Shímírán to Tihrán under the blazing sun.
 Several times along the way, His outer garments were torn from His body by the soldiers and the mob.
 He was struck by the officers accompanying Him, overwhelmed with abuse and ridicule, and pelted with stones and refuse.

 As Bahá’u’lláh was approaching the capital, a fanatical old woman rushed from the crowd with a stone in her hand.
 Her whole frame shook with rage as she raised the stone, but the procession was moving too rapidly for her to keep pace.
 She tried to overtake them, shouting “I entreat you!
 Give me a chance to fling my stone in his face!”